elli95/Semester-Project-2/README.md

 2. Open the folder with a code editor (ex. visual studio code)

-3. To use the manual tests, run the `npm install` command in the terminal of the project.
+3. Then run the `npm install` command in the terminal of the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>